 I rarely jump in with thoughts after a major event or crisis in the world.
 Too many voices are clamoring, and I often need time to process and consider an issue.
 But (haha) I will share links to 2 articles I appreciated, as well as copy and paste what I shared elsewhere on social media.
 I am amused by people who thought all this would “end” after the election – it has only just begun.

 - From TGC: 4 Problems Associated with White Evangelical Support of Donald Trump.
 I don’t always agree with TGC on everything, but I thought this article was on target.
 “The vote for Trump creates or amplifies a credibility problem for evangelicals.
 Why should the unrepentant listen to their gospel when it seems so evident they’ve not applied that gospel to their political choices?” – I touch on this in my own thoughts below.
-I am saddened and mystified by how clueless some evangelicals are.
-Too many evangelicals apparently live in an insular world with no real friends or contacts outside their tight little circle of conservative Christianity.
-Some Christians who so vocally endorsed Trump have lost their gospel witness, yet they can’t even see that fact!
+I am saddened and mystified by some evangelicals.
+They apparently live in an insular world with no real friends or contacts outside their tight little circle of conservative Christianity.
+Some Christians who so vocally endorsed Trump have lost their gospel witness, yet they can’t even see that fact.

 Finally, here are the thoughts I shared elsewhere on social media: